bsinkule/Grid-Template-Areas/README.md

         "footer";
 }
 ```
-> NOTE: By listing each individual grid area (e.g "header" "nav" "main" etc.) with quotes around each name, we are setting up our mobile layout first where each element will be stacked in one column.
-We will adjust for other screen sizes in steps 15 and 16.

-13. The webpage is now setup for mobile.
-All the elements are stacked on top of each other in the order that we set them in the `.wrapper` selector.
-Check it out in the browser.
+> NOTE: the `grid-gap` adds space between the containers.
+This is a style choice for the developer.
+In our case, we are using them to just show the containers better as the site changes with different screen sizes.
-14. Now we will add Media Queries `@media` to main.css to format the page to become responsive when the screen is larger
+9. Now we will add Media Queries (`@media`) to main.css to format the page to become responsive when the screen is larger
-15. Paste the below code into main.css so when the screen width gets to 700px the webpage changes to a 2 column layout.
-When formated like in the image below, you will notice how readable the grid template area code is. `grid-template-columns` specifies there will be 2 columns (the left column is 1fr (i.e. 25%) and the right will be 3fr (i.e. 75%)).
+10. Paste the below code into main.css so when the screen width gets to 700px the webpage changes to a 2 column layout.
+You will notice how readable the grid template area code is. `grid-template-columns` specifies there will be 2 columns (the left column is 1fr (i.e. 25%) and the right will be 3fr (i.e. 75%)).
 The `grid-template-areas` lists 2 `grid-area` names per line with quotes around the 2 `grid-area` names to show what elements will be in each of the 2 columns.
 This will be more evident when you look at the page in the browser.
+Check it out after pasting the below code and saving, and then adjust the browser under and over 700px to see the changes.
 ```css
 @media (min-width: 700px) {
     .wrapper {